 Sweaters and jackets are not typical suitcase contents for a trip to Greece.
 But there are advantages to visiting Athens in winter.
 That’s why it was our chosen destination.
 Not keen on getting sun-crisped, the majestic monuments and historic neighbourhoods would be ours to wander in cool comfort.
+Read on to find out why your next vacation should be to the Mediterranean!

 This post contains affiliate links.
 This means we make a small commission at no cost to you if you click through and make a purchase.
 All prices listed are accurate at time of publication.